Goda’s Slave – Chapter 7: Twin Gardens

 “What’s this?” she asked, tilting the page sideways.
 “Everything looks fancy and hard to read.”

-“Fine, then,” the assistant interrupted her.
+“Fine!” the assistant interrupted her.
 She pressed the paper to the table.
 “I can read it—barely—but please print the words next time using the plain block style.”

 Kanna gave her a wry look.
 The assistant handed her another sheet, and Kanna racked her brain to try to remember any alternative styles of the Middlelander script—but before she had set her pen to the paper again, the woman’s hand whacked the table with exasperation.